thisispartaa/Macy-s-E-Commerce-Platform-Deep-Dive/README.md

 ## Key Findings

-- Conversion rate decreased by 10.51%, yet Average Order Value (AOV) increased—indicating customers who did purchase, spent more.
+- Conversion rate decreased by 10.51%, yet Average Order Value (AOV) increased, indicating customers who did purchase spent more.
 - The most effective marketing channel was Paid Search, delivering the highest conversion rates.
-- Men’s t-shirts landing page was the top-performing page, contributing significantly to conversions.
+- Men's t-shirts landing page was the top-performing page, contributing significantly to conversions.
 - Goal completion rate improved by 14.53% from 2019 to 2020.
 - Zip Hoodie F/C emerged as the top-selling product by revenue.
 - 47% of new users were from the USA, followed by India and Canada.